My Brother and I: Plot

 A few days later, Mainwaring tells Wilson that he is not ashamed of his brother, but he feels that Barry let his talents go to waste, while Mainwaring himself became a respected and trustworthy figure who can "look the world full in the face".
 Barry rings and Mainwaring declines the call, leaving it to Wilson.
 Mainwaring tells Wilson to tell Barry that he will meet him at the Red Lion Inn.

 When he gets there, he confronts Barry about the watch.
-Barry claims that their father intended to give Barry the watch for looking after him.
-Mainwaring scoffs at his attempts to look after their father, and refuses to hand over the watch.
+Barry claims that their father intended to give him the watch for looking after him.
+Mainwaring scoffs at Barry's attempts to look after their father and refuses to hand over the watch.
 Barry blackmails his brother by saying that he will show him up at the sherry party if he does not.
 Mainwaring reluctantly hands over the watch, getting Barry's solemn oath that he will be out of Walmington on the 9:30 train.

 The party goes well until Barry unexpectedly arrives, wanting to apologise for his earlier behaviour, and gets into a lengthy chat with Chief Warden Hodges, the Vicar and the Verger.
 Pike drags him into the dressing room, giving him a whole bottle of sherry to placate him.
 Mainwaring arrives, and Hodges gleefully tells him that he had a chat with his brother.
 Mainwaring is shocked and asks Wilson, Frazer, Jones, Sponge and Pike to get him out as soon as possible.

-They try shoving Barry through the window, but he is too fat, so they carry a comatose Barry out in an empty cupboard.
-Wilson admits to Mainwaring that he retrieved the watch for him, but Mainwaring's heart of gold allows him to give the watch back to Wilson, and he tells Wilson to give it back to Barry and wish him well.
+They try shoving Barry through the window, but he is too fat, so they carry him out in an empty cupboard.
+Wilson gives Mainwaring the watch that he retrieved from Barry, but Mainwaring's heart of gold allows him to give the watch back to Wilson, and he tells Wilson to give it back to Barry and wish him well.